Neural Networks

 GNN Poisoning Attack

-Real-world implementation: Creating fake social media accounts, establishing shell companies in business networks, or generating synthetic user profiles in recommendation systems.
+Real-world implementation: Creating fake social media accounts, establishing shell companies in business networks, generating synthetic user profiles in recommendation systems.

 Case Study: How Criminals Game Financial AI Systems